flamfik/bs-engineering/linkedin/README.md

 1. **Quality / Metrology** as the current professional foundation.
 2. **Manufacturing Systems** as the strategic direction for growth.

-The profile should also show the supporting technical layer: Linux, web technologies, databases, troubleshooting, documentation and data-oriented thinking.

 ## Recommended headline